Using Manure in the Home Garden

 For some gardeners in Colorado, manure is readily available as a source of organic matter to build soils and add small amounts of nutrients.
 However, follow precautions with manure applications or they could become more detrimental than beneficial.

-For additional details, refer to the CSU Extension fact sheet #9.369, Preventing E. coli From Garden to Plate.
+For additional details, refer to the Colorado State University Extension fact sheet #9.369, Preventing E. coli From Garden to Plate.

 Manure contains small amounts of plant nutrients and micronutrients.
 The nutrient composition of farm manure varies widely depending on bedding material, moisture content, exposure, and aging, even for the same species of animal.
 Where manure is routinely added, garden soils will likely have adequate phosphorus and potassium.
 Manure is a great source of micronutrients like zinc.
-The table below gives approximate amounts of nitrogen, phosphate, and potash.
+Table 1 gives approximate amounts of nitrogen, phosphate, and potash.
 [Table 1]

 The nitrogen in manure is not all available to growing plants the first year as much of it may be tied up in organic forms.
 Organic nitrogen becomes available to plants when soil microorganisms decompose organic compounds, such as proteins, and then convert the released N to NH4.
-This process, known as mineralization, occurs over a period of years.
+This process, known as mineralization, begins almost immediately, but fully occurs over a period of years.
 [Table 2]

 Sheep 25% Swine 50%